Necroskillz/necroskillz.github.io/_posts/2010/2010-06-19-unit-of-work-pattern-in-necronettoolkit.aspx.md

 }
 ```

-In MVC application, I prefer to start unit of work at beginning of a
+In a MVC application, I prefer to start unit of work at beginning of a
 request, and dispose it when request ends.
 I like to use base controller
 for that.